 It is responsibility of the student to regularly share his/her academic performance including results and notices issued by the Institute with his/her parents/guardian.
-The same would be available through student Dashboard.

 4.6 Feedback

 The Institute follows a policy of continuous assessment and feedback.
 The purpose of feedback is to enhance learning and to help the student to reflect upon his/her learning habits and style.